meshachviktor/secure-random/README.md

-This library was originally built with resources from Arteri.
+This library was originally built with resources from Arteri Africa.

 # **Introduction**